craig-davis/craig-davis.github.io/_posts/2020-01-16-Cantilevered-Plywood-Garage-Shelves.markdown

 ![Glue up](/img/posts/cantilevered-shelving/shelf-support.png)

-I cut the components by first breaking down the plywood with [my homemade saw guide](https://www.popularmechanics.com/home/tools/reviews/a3602/4283497/), and then cutting to exact dimensions with my table saw.
+I cut the components by first breaking down the plywood with [my homemade saw guide](https://www.popularmechanics.com/home/tools/reviews/a3602/4283497/), and then cut to exact dimensions with my table saw and to length with my miter saw.
 The legs were then further cut with a tapering jig.
 In this photo below you can see all of the parts ready for assembly with glue.
+The bracing pieces made of the ripped 2x4 where cut on the miter saw set to an angle that was read directly from the part.
+I didn't measure it.

 ![shelve bracket components](/img/posts/cantilevered-shelving/cut-components.jpg)